wintere/introhpc-archive/advanced-slurm/lesson.md

 sleep 10
 ```

-This array job launches 8 subjobs, with each job summing up
+This array job launches 8 subjobs, with each job summing up each of the eigenvalues at eigh-ouput-0.npy,
-the eigenvalues at `sum-eigh-0.npy`, `sum-eigh-1.npy`...
+eigh-ouput-1.npy... and storing the sums at sum-eigh-0.npy, sum-eigh-1.npy, and so on.

 Finally, inspect `sort_eigh.sbatch`.